engeir/parameter-scan/review1-response.typ

 introduction and discussion sections.

 #reply[
-  This has been valuable input which now better explains our results and conclusions, specifically in relation to Fig. 4f.
+  This has been valuable input which now give better background and explanation of our results and conclusions, specifically in relation to Fig. 4f.

   As Brenna et al. (2020) run similar simulations and go deeper into effective radius, we do not provide a deeper analysis here other than to mention the importance of